the Creative Commons Attribution 4.0 License.

 The similarity in the shapes in two such series would, first, confirm the above assumption of the uncorrelated intermolecular contributions from the dipolar coupled spins in the coherence transfer terms in the SIFTER signal.
 Second, in the case of biradical SIFTER traces, such a comparison would also confirm our result related to the composition of the SIFTER signal as a sum of “monoradical-like” and “biradical-like” contributions.

 Experimental SIFTER traces exhibit a characteristic dependence of their background shape on the trace length (see Fig. 4a and d), where shorter traces have a uniformly curved shape and, with increasing trace length, the shape gradually shifts to a more Gaussian form.
 However, while qualitatively similar, this is characteristically different between trityl and nitroxide.
 The overall decay rate, characterized by the relative loss of signal when stepping out of the zero-time condition, increases with trace length for nitroxide, whereas it decreases for trityl.
 It should be noted that the effect is generally much more prominently visible for nitroxide than trityl.
 Analogous trends can be seen for the SIDRE experiment (panels b and e).
-Division of the SIFTER traces by the corresponding SIDRE traces (panels c and f), as has been suggested earlier to be performed for partial background correction (Bowen et al.2018; Denysenkov et al.2017; Spindler et al.2017), does result in significantly flatter shapes with relaxation contributions removed.
+Division of the SIFTER traces by the corresponding SIDRE traces (panels c and f), as has been suggested earlier to be performed for partial background correction (Bowen et al., 2018; Denysenkov et al., 2017; Spindler et al., 2017), does result in significantly flatter shapes with relaxation contributions removed.
 Again the observed shape depends on trace length, here flattening further as traces increase in length.

 Observing a two-pulse echo in comparison to the refocused echo, we predominantly find an upward curving of the divided traces (Fig. 5) similar to our comparison of division of SIFTER by SIDRE (Fig. 4).
 Again the only exception observed is the shortest trace recorded on trityl monoradical in which case a slight downward curvature is observed (and can be speculatively attributed to the domination of the Dτ1τ2 factor in the intermolecular coherence transfer term).
 The SIDRE-divided longer traces become significantly flatter for both compounds, suggesting the characteristic difference in the shape of SIDRE, representing BS, and the two-pulse decay product, representing BSIFTER, is reduced here.
 The similarity of the traces resulting from division in Fig. 4c and f compared to Fig. 5c and f is entirely consistent with the prediction made in Eqs.
 (17) and (18).
 First, we observe in Fig. 4 that all traces are flatter after division by the corresponding SIDRE traces.
 While this is consistent with the idea of removal of part of the background, it is in itself not a convincing argument for validity of the theory as the same would be true for division by any decaying signal.
 Rather, the information supporting our theory lies within the dependence on trace length and in conformity with our expectation of the relative behaviour of the three contributions BS(τ1,τ2), Bt(τ1)Bt(τ2) and Dτ1τ2.
 Between the first two contributions we expect different relaxation behaviour based on dynamical decoupling arguments.
-The more efficient coherence recovery in BS(τ1,τ2) at τ1τ2, i.e. near the centre of the trace, results in faster decay when increasing the difference between τ1 and τ2 compared to Bt(τ1)Bt(τ2), where no such dynamical decoupling effect is contained.
+The more efficient coherence recovery in BS(τ1,τ2) at τ1≈τ2, i.e. near the centre of the trace, results in faster decay when increasing the difference between τ1 and τ2 compared to Bt(τ1)Bt(τ2), where no such dynamical decoupling effect is contained.
 Therefore, an upward curvature of the divided traces is expected, as can be seen in Fig. 5.
 The effect is visible in all traces in panel (c), i.e. nitroxide and all but the shortest for trityl.
 Towards the outer edges of the traces this difference between BS and Bt will become minimal as τ1 and τ2 are so dissimilar that dynamical decoupling is no longer of relevance.
 This is expected to be more prominently visible in longer traces which we appropriately observe to flatten towards their outer edges.
 The effect can be verified in Fig. 5c and f.
 In the case of nitroxide (panel c) a general flattening is observed for the two longest traces, in the case of trityl (panel f) this general flattening is observed only for the longest trace but flattening off at the edges of the traces is observed also for shorter traces.
 The second trace length effect we expect is related to the artefact term Dτ1τ2.
 While the term itself according to Eq.
 (18) should always have a parabolic shape, its contribution is scaled by Bt(τ1)Bt(τ2).
 When the signal for either of the Bt terms is decayed, the contribution of the coherence transfer artefact becomes negligible.
 Therefore, we expect it to contribute predominantly in short traces.
 The associated downward curvature along the trace can be seen for the shortest trace measured on trityl in Fig. 7f.

 Stepping away from the monoradicals, we perform the same analysis for biradicals (Figs. 6 and 7).
 Importantly, in agreement with the argumentation in the previous section, no significant dipolar evolution artefacts are visible at the outer parts of the SIFTER traces for the biradical samples.
 Based on our derivation we would expect trends described by Eqs.
 (35) and (36) for the observed background in biradicals, under the assumption of ideal pulses.
 Due to the selective pulse setup used here, we violate this assumption experimentally, which becomes apparent in observed low modulation depths of SIFTER traces and, accordingly, the unmodulated part of the background should be in line with the monoradical solution (Eqs.
 17, 18).
 For both nitroxide and trityl biradicals, we do observe that SIDRE data (Fig. 6b and e), which represent the BS term, appear to reflect the background decay observed in SIFTER data (Fig. 6a and d) rather well with the exception of short traces on trityl radicals.

 While many of the trends just described for nitroxides remain identical to what we have described for monoradicals we observed prominent additional effects that are not covered by our model.
 We will attempt to ignore the prominent oscillations visible in the SIFTER traces, especially of nitroxide (Fig. 6), as they result from the primary dipolar signal and are thus not relevant to a discussion of the background.
 These oscillations also feature in Fig. 6c and f for the same reason.
 More interestingly, oscillations are visible in the SIDRE of nitroxide (Fig. 6b), which disappear with long trace lengths.
-These oscillations most probably result from other dipolar pathways due to imperfect pulses as detailed in earlier work (Doll and Jeschke2016).
+These oscillations most probably result from other dipolar pathways due to imperfect pulses as detailed in earlier work (Doll and Jeschke, 2016).
 This is consistent with the dependence on trace length and the distortions of modulation intensity visible in the corresponding SIFTER traces.
 No such effect is observed in trityl biradical, where, however, the SIDRE features the largest observed shape changes of all samples studied (Fig. 6e), with substantially increased signal at the ends of the traces rather than the symmetrical, CPMG (Carr–Purcell–Meiboom–Gill) dynamical decoupling condition, where all other traces exhibit a maximum.
 We do currently not understand what causes this, but would like to point out that the flattening in division traces, as described for monoradicals, can still be observed in Fig. 7c and f as well as Fig. 6c and f.
 In the case of trityls, the selective pulse setup should still excite the majority of spins.
 As a result, we see significantly larger modulation depths than in the case of nitroxides.
 As a result of this, combined with the slow oscillations resulting from the long distance in the model compound, it becomes difficult to judge the background visually.
 While division by SIDRE (Fig. 6f) appears to flatten the traces, the shapes of the different traces obtained after this correction do not appear to show a systematic trend with increasing trace lengths, partially due to very strong and slow modulations.
 However, also for trityls we suggest that the observed background behaviour does not contradict the model of a combination of biradical and monoradical contributions.

-Overall, there is a good match between the shapes of SIFTER data divided by the SIDRE traces (BS(τ1,τ2)) and the traces Bt(τ1)Bt(τ2)/BS(τ1,τ2) of the same length.
+Overall, there is a good match between the shapes of SIFTER data divided by the SIDRE traces (BS(τ1,τ2)) and the traces of the same length.
 This supports our assumption that the intermolecular dipolar evolution traces as well as the overall transverse evolution traces of different spins within the dipolar coupling range can be treated as uncorrelated.
 Additionally, the mentioned match of the shapes of divided traces indicates that the SIFTER signal measured on biradicals can be represented indeed as a sum of a biradical contribution, which is modulated with intramolecular dipolar oscillations, and a monoradical-like contribution, which has essentially the same structure and properties as the SIFTER signal of monoradicals.
 Our theoretical results predict that the modulated SIFTER signal is multiplied with one type of the intermolecular background function, while the unmodulated part of the SIFTER signal, which is also an intermolecular signal on its own, has a different shape.
 Accordingly, the appropriate background correction requires fitting and subtraction of the unmodulated part, followed by a division by a different background function, distinct from the unmodulated SIFTER signal.

 Also, as predicted by the analytic equations, while some dipolar evolution artefacts must be present in SIFTER data, their relative contributions are very weak for most of the practically important cases.
 This prediction matches with the presented experimental SIFTER data, where such artefacts were not observed.
 Thus, the analytic approach proposed here, appears to be accurate to a good approximation.
 This opens up the possibility of a more detailed analysis of intramolecular SIFTER data, and quantitative evaluation and accuracy estimates of the distance distributions obtained from SIFTER measurements.
-Due to the complexity of the background problem outlined here, concomitant fitting of the modulated SIFTER signal and background will be an advantage, as recently shown for DEER (Ibáñez and Jeschke2020).
+Due to the complexity of the background problem outlined here, concomitant fitting of the modulated SIFTER signal and background will be an advantage, as recently shown for DEER (Ibáñez and Jeschke, 2020).

-Experimental data as well as scripts for data processing are made available via Zenodo with the following DOI: https://doi.org/10.5281/zenodo.7113575 (Vanas et al.2022).
+Experimental data as well as scripts for data processing are made available via Zenodo with the following DOI: https://doi.org/10.5281/zenodo.7113575 (Vanas et al., 2022).

 AV performed experimental work and data processing; HH and MS synthesized the biradical compounds under supervision of AG.
 JS, FDB and YP conducted initial experimental studies, which guided the theory derivation.
 MY derived the theoretical model.
 DK, GJ and MY designed the research.
 AV, MY and DK analysed the data and wrote the paper with contributions from all authors.